 Please feel free to contact me on 07508 658934 or by email at [email protected].
 For Further information and the wide variety of issues which hypnotherapy can help please visit: www.oxford-hypnotherapy.co.uk

 The power of being heard in the counselling process is profoundly powerful and can set the foundation for changes to take place where you seek them.
 I work integratively to create a supportive atmosphere enabling your truth to unfold and lead to positive changes in your life.
 I work with many issues including anxiety, depression, relationships troubles and grief.
 Integration of techniques allows for sessions to be flexible depending on the issues presented ranging from person centred to cognitive behavioural techniques.

 Life can be tough sometimes.
 You may have experienced a major trauma or bereavement.
-Perhaps you are feeling sad and a little anxious or feeling low or bad about yourself.
-Or possibly just feeling ‘not quite’ yourself’.
+Perhaps you are feeling anxious, experiencing relationship problems, or feeling low or depressed.
+Or possibly just feeling ‘not quite’ yourself.
 At times like these it can be helpful to talk to someone.
-I offer a warm, compassionate, safe and confidential space to explore and support you in what is happening in your life at the moment.
+I offer a warm, friendly, compassionate, safe and confidential space to explore what is happening in your life at the moment.

 “When you give yourself time and space to be heard and when someone truly listens, talking can help you feel coherent, whole, alive, valued and connected.”
 (Patricia DeYoung)

 Diploma in Integrative and Humanistic Counselling (Bath Centre for Psychotherapy and Counselling) (BCPC)(UKCP & BACP accredited)

 Foundation Certificate in Counselling and Psychotherapy (BCPC)(UCKP & BACP accredited)